USDA-ARS-GBRU/ml-training-site/_pages/people.md

 ---

 ## Participants
-We are fortunate to have participants from all 5 ARS geographic areas who do research in all 4 mission areas.
+We are fortunate to have participants from all 5 ARS geographic areas and APHIS who do research on all 4 mission areas.

 ### Northeast